discord-math/discord-math.github.io/info.md

  - <a class="mention moderators">@Moderators</a> — community members who have been trusted with the responsibility of upkeeping our rules and maintaining order on the server.
  - <a class="mention">@studying!</a> — blocks access to social channels to help you remove distractions and concentrate on your work.
 Use the button below to self-assign this role.
  - <a class="mention">@Talks</a> — be notified about the various talks and seminars conducted by our users.
 Use the button below to self-assign this role.
 Event organization happens in #events, message a moderator if you'd like to present!
- - <a class="mention">@Pre-University</a> — people who are studying topics in mathematics that are usually introduced before undergraduate math courses.
+ - <a class="mention">@Pre-University Math</a> — people who are studying mathematics seen during secondary school such as algebra, geometry, or trigonometry.
 Use the button below to self-assign this role.
- - <a class="mention">@Undergraduate</a> — people who are either studying mathematics at university, or are studying the content you would usually see in a university mathematics course.
+ - <a class="mention">@Undergraduate Math</a> — people who are studying topics seen by a typical mathematics major such as linear algebra, differential equations, real analysis, or group theory.
 Use the button below to self-assign this role.
- - <a class="mention">@Graduate+</a> — people who have either completed a degree substantially related to mathematics, or who are studying mathematics beyond what you would typically see in an undergraduate mathematics course.
-You can use the button below to apply for this role.
+ - <a class="mention">@Postgraduate Math</a> — people who are studying mathematics beyond a typical undergraduate mathematics degree.
+You can use the button below to apply for this role; the application will ask you to briefly list your research interests.
- - The <a class="mention">@Undergraduate</a> and <a class="mention">@Graduate+</a> roles aren’t necessarily tied to being enrolled in a program or having degrees, but rather whether you are doing mathematics at the indicated level.
+ - The <a class="mention">@Undergraduate Math</a> and <a class="mention">@Postgraduate Math</a> roles aren’t necessarily tied to being enrolled in a program or having degrees, but rather whether you are doing mathematics at the indicated level.
  - <a class="mention booster">@Very cool ppl</a> — nitro boosters.

 There's supposed to be a button here but it's actually in the [Discord channel](https://discord.com/channels/268882317391429632/525440994242461702/987801227414880296){: target="_blank"}.